 District Nursing in Torfaen South have reported a substantial increase in diabetic patients in the community on the caseload, and the frequency of medication administration.
-Work identified in the south of the borough to develop skills for healthcare support workers will be shared with the North and also with the acute wards to ensure patients are better educated about self care prior to leaving hospital.
+The NCN will be working with the Specialist Diabetes Service to develop skills for health care support workers in the assessment and management of footcare for diabetic patients.
+Also with the acute wards to ensure patients are better educated about self care prior to leaving hospital.

-The NCN will be encouraging practices to utilise the health board datix reporting system to identify any common themes.
+The NCN will be encouraging practices to utilise the health boards datix reporting system to identify any common themes.

-Clinical Audits: The NCN are currently collecting the results of the national diabetic audit for North Torfaen GP area and have held meetings to discuss.
-Currently data available for review is for the period 2016/17.
+Clinical Audits: The NCN are currently collecting the results of the national diabetic audit for South Torfaen GP area and have held meetings to discuss.
+Currently data available for review is for the period.
 The NCN needs to review data from 2018/19 to establish whether measures put in place to improve care have been effective.
-We look to participate in further audit reviews as more recent data becomes available.
+We look to participate in further audit reviews as more recent data become available.
 Learning and action points will be discussed at NCN meetings and taken forward via the NCN IMTP Delivery Plan.

 Outcome of local clinical audits/QI projects: We look forward to working on GMS contract proposed Quality Improvement projects.
-The NCN have identified from Stop A Stroke that we have a relatively high percentage of individuals with Atrial Fibrillation who are not anti-coagulated.
-Practices have already commenced work to identify these individuals and are holding discussions with patients about commencing anti-coagulant treatment.
+The NCN have identified from Stop A Stroke that we have a relatively high percentage of individuals with Atrial Fibrillation who are not anti coagulated.
+Practices have already commenced work to identify these individuals and are holding discussions with patients about commencing anti coagulant treatment.
 Learning and action points will be discussed at NCN meetings and taken forward via the NCN IMTP Delivery Plan.

 Enhanced Services: Enhanced services are delivered by GP practices in addition to their core service provision.
 This provides enhanced care for groups with particular clinical needs and supports the delivery of additional services in the community.
-Coverage across the North is in line with the populations needs.
+Coverage across the South is in line with the populations needs.
 Those practices who don't provide the IUCD service have made arrangements with other practices to cross refer which continues to ensure we have adequate services.